My own Investigation

 In December 2016, AFP officers informed me that Mozambique authorities had concluded the death was a violent homicide.
 Despite this, no meaningful action followed!!

-The AFP had the ability to submit a MAR but chose not to.
+The AFP had the ability to submit a MAR but choose not to.
 Nearly a decade later, NO MAR has been submitted, denying the family critical support and allowing investigative opportunities to be lost.
 Even the Mozambique autopsy report was withheld from the family; I had to tell the coroner’s court.

 “On what legal grounds is the court withholding the Mozambique autopsy report from the family” before it was eventually provided soon after in late 2017?